 Electromagnetism sorted it out.
 The radio transmissions were less time-consuming as EM waves can match up to the speed of light as it travels through space at 299,792 km per second (around 186,282 miles per second).
 The first radio transmission by Marconi was around 2000 miles – a landmark in the history of radio.

-The data sent by the radio waves or carrier waves (which are of low frequency and energy) can’t travel independently because of their low power.
-So, it’s modulated by using amplification or frequency modulation (AM or FM modulation) and then sent through the antennas at the light’s speed.
+The data sent by the radio or carrier waves (of low frequency and energy) can’t travel independently because of their low power.
+So, it’s modulated by amplification or frequency modulation (AM or FM modulation) and then sent through the antennas at the light’s speed.

 The waves move through space, and the radio receivers on the other side detect the required signal with the help of a detector and boost it with an amplifier.
 The detector then starts the demodulation process to detect necessary information.
-The signal then passes the speaker and becomes audible by the vibrations it produces.
+The signal then passes the speaker and becomes audible by its vibrations.

 3. Who Should Be Given Credit for Inventing the Radio?

-While talking about American radio history it is important to talk about the creators.
-Did Marconi contribute to American radio history?
+While talking about American radio, it is essential to talk about the creators.
 Probably.
 The apparent answer says it’s Guglielmo Marconi, but it’s complicated.
 Marconi began his experiments with the findings of Hertz and what he observed and gained from other inventors in 1894 in Italy and later moved to England.

-The fact that he is the leader in giving early radio to the world is a half-truth as many scientists and intellectuals explored the theory of wireless communication before Guglielmo Marconi, an Italian physicist, actually capitalized on the idea of sending radio signals over the Atlantic using the Morse code and a coherer which was initially designed by the Indian physicist and professor Jagdish Chandra Bose.
+The fact that he is the leader in giving early radio to the world is a half-truth, as many scientists and intellectuals explored the theory of wireless communication before Guglielmo Marconi, an Italian physicist, actually capitalized on the idea of sending radio signals over the Atlantic using the Morse code and a coherer which the Indian physicist and professor Jagdish Chandra Bose initially designed.

 The component coherer was a great aid in receiving wireless messages and led Marconi to use its slightly different version in making his first impression on wireless communication in 1901.
 He and Karl Ferdinand Braun jointly got the Nobel Prize in Physics in 1909 for their breakthrough in radio technology.

 Marconi won the patent for it against Tesla in 1915.
-Later on, the Supreme Court altered its orders in 1943 to give back the rights to Tesla, for which only he had the rights.
+Later, the Supreme Court altered its orders in 1943 to give back the rights to Tesla, for which only he had the rights.

-He was the first to show the wireless transmission in 1893 using his own Tesla coil.
-He developed the well-known Tesla coil, which is still used in radios and people’s homes as plasma balls for decor.
+He was the first to show the wireless transmission in 1893 using his Tesla coil.
+He developed the well-known Tesla coil, still used in radios and people’s homes as plasma balls for decor.

-Radio has an active history from radio waves to the invention of radio transmitters and detectors, the first sent signal, developing sets, early big-size radios, the original radio sets occupied in our heads, and finally to the present online radio.
+Radio has an active history, from radio waves to the invention of radio transmitters and detectors, the first sent signal, developing sets, early big-size radios, the original radio sets occupied in our heads, and the present online radio.

-The radio’s evolution had a long history when there was no phenomenon like electromagnetism.
+The radio’s evolution had a long history when no phenomenon like electromagnetism existed.
 It started taking shape in the late nineteenth century when the physicist James Clerk Maxwell introduced his theory of electromagnetic waves in 1864 to advance the theory of wireless telegraphy.

 Electromagnetism is one of the four forces of nature, like gravitation, that generates energy.
-The electromagnetic force is helpful in the daily lives of people and even protects the earth from harmful rays.
+The electromagnetic force is helpful in people’s daily lives and even protects the earth from harmful rays.
 Under the earth’s deep core, moving electrical particles form magnetic fields, interact with them, and send energy into space.
 Some of these waves carry out broadcasting operations on radio and television.
-These waves are called low-frequency waves, while high-frequency waves like x-rays help medical treatment.
+These waves are called low-frequency waves, while high-frequency waves like X-rays help medical treatment.

-Electrical telegraphy existed before wireless telegraphy, popularized by Samuel Morse and others in the U.S between the 1830s and 1840s but was first introduced in Britain by William Cooke and Charles Wheatstone in 1837, which made it possible to send a telegram using a telegraph (a transmitter and receiver) and Morse code over a single wire for distant communication.
+Electrical telegraphy existed before wireless telegraphy, popularized by Samuel Morse and others in the U.S. between the 1830s and 1840s.
+Still, it was first introduced in Britain by William Cooke and Charles Wheatstone in 1837, which made it possible to send a telegram using a telegraph (a transmitter and receiver) and Morse code over a single wire for distant communication.

-However, one could only send one message at a time using this system which got replaced by the telephone and radio by the late nineteenth century.
+However, one could only send one message at a time using this system, which was replaced by the telephone and radio in the late nineteenth century.

 4.1.
 Other Inventors Joined the Wireless Revolution